-MILLEFIORE CLARKES - Millefiore Clarkes is an award-winning filmmaker from Canada’s smallest province, Prince Edward Island.
+MILLEFIORE CLARKES - Millefiore Clarkes is an award-winning filmmaker from Canada’s smallest province, Epekwitk/Prince Edward Island.
 Through her company One Thousand Flowers Productions she produces a variety of media work: short and feature documentaries, music videos, short dramas, experimental shorts, and video installations.

 Her films have screened at festivals across Canada and the US and have been broadcast on CBC and Bravo!
 Her experimental short December in Toronto is featured on Vimeo’s Staff Picks, and her music videos have won a number of awards.